 New incoming students admitted for fall term and thinking about taking summer courses should contact Undergraduate Admissions at 740.593.4100 to discuss summer options.

 Each summer the E.W.
-Scripps School of Journalism offers high school students and teachers the opportunity to interact with faculty and earn college credit (graduate credit for teachers or advisors) while learning the latest techniques for doing journalism in a school setting.
-The 2014 workshop will include faculty from the School of Journalism and the School of Visual Communication, two of the premier programs in the nation.
+Scripps School of Journalism offers high school students and teachers the opportunity to interact with faculty and earn college credit (graduate credit for teachers or advisors) while learning the latest techniques in journalism.
+The workshop will include faculty from the School of Journalism and the School of Visual Communication, two of the premier programs in the nation.
 Diversity scholarships are available through support from the Scripps Howard Foundation.
-For more information, including the application, visit: scrippsjschool.org/hsjw
+For more information, including the application, visit the High School Journalism Workshop website.

 The School of Media Arts and Studies offers high school students the opportunity to interact with our faculty while learning the latest techniques in audio & music, video, animation, and social media.
 Scholarships are available for students from underrepresented groups.
 For more information, including the application, visit the High School Media Workshop website.

 The Center for International Studies offers high school (rising ninth- through twelfth-grade students) and undergraduate students the opportunity to learn a foreign language and gain college credit for free.
 On average, successful secondary school applicants will have a minimum grade-point average (GPA) of 3.0 and ACT score of 24 or higher.
 Undergraduate students will have at least a 2.0 cumulative GPA and will be in good standing at all previously attended institutions.
 Participants in the program, which includes free in-state tuition, meals, and books, will be immersed in Swahili language and culture for four weeks.
 For more information, visit the STARTALK Language Program website.